Answers to common questions you may have about registering .TEZ domains.

 Let's say you own wallets.tez and my friend John wanted to use john.wallets.tez, I could set him up with a subdomain.
 I can even assign ownership of the subdomain to John so he can change what john.wallets.tez points to if he needs to change anything later, or switches wallets for some reason.

 In the second picture below, there's 3 fields to pay attention to.
 Label is the name of the subdomain.
 Since I entered klick in the label field, when I add this subdomain, it's going to be klick.example.tez.
 The second field says domain owner.
 Whichever wallet address that is in the domain owner field will be able to make changes to which address the domain points to.

 So the address that the domain points to doesn't necessarily have to be the same address as the owner.
 Subdomains will show up on the dashboard like regular domains if you're the owner of it.
 Owners of the parent domains will always be able to delete/modify the subdomains, and you can create subdomains of subdomains, although I'm not sure how many levels deep you can go.

 How do I re-list a domain I purchased for sale?

 I don't know.
 There's not a robust marketplace for it yet and I don't know if the Tezos Domain folks are going to let that happen.
 You could create an NFT and use that as a token to show ownership but there's not an escrow service to support that yet so you have to rely on the honor system for the time being.

 But if you're interested in purchasing cryptos.tez hit me up on Twitter.

 I'd like to send you a tip.
 What's your .tez address?

-Thanks for asking, it's klick.tez.
-But since not every wallet and exchange will necessarily support the .tez domains right away, it's also available at:
+Thanks for asking!
+It's klick.tez.
+However, since not every wallet and exchange will necessarily support the .tez domains right away, it's also available at: